humeniukd/ku/README.md

 ## Technologies
-Application should be written using Angular 5.
-AngularCLI should be used as a build tool.
-Classes should be written in TypeScript, and styles should use LESS.
+Application should be written using React.
+React scripts should be used as a build tool.
+Components should be written in JSX, and styles should use SASS.
-Components needs to be tested in Jasmine.
+Components needs to be tested in Jest.
-Please use TypeScript version of Bootstrap (ngx-bootstrap).
+Please use React version of Bootstrap (ngx-bootstrap).

 ## References